 Each year, more than 180 diverse college students and young media professionals gather together at the Emma Bowen Foundation Summer Conference to take their first steps towards a career in the media and technology industries.

-The 2017 Summer Conference will take place from June 26 - June 30 in New York City.
-More information to come in late April, 2017.
+The 2017 Summer Conference took place from June 26 - June 30 in New York City.